tskluzac/helm-chart/README.md

      helm dependency update funcx
     ```
 3. Create your own `values.yaml` inside the Git ignored directory `deployed_values/`
 4. Obtain Globus Client ID and Secret.
+This can either be a client id and
+   secret for the production service, or for local development see section
+   below on creating a client and scope for local development.
+Paste them
-Paste them into your values.yaml as
+   into your values.yaml as
     ```yaml
     webService:
       globusClient: <<your app client>>
       globusKey: <<your app secret>>
+      funcxScope: <<your app scope>> # Not needed if using production client and keys
     ```
 5. Install the helm chart:
     ```shell script